shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/making-advanced-e-voting-dapp-avalanche-fuji-using-trufle.md

 });
 ```

-* Now make new file `index.html` and put the following code inside the file.
-Everything is well commented, for making you understand
+* Now make a new file `index.html` and put the following code inside the file.
+Everything is well commented, for your comprehension:

 ```markup
 <!DOCTYPE html>